phetsims/geometric-optics/doc/model.md

 ### Ray Tracing

 Rays propagate from a point on the object, towards the optic.
-The simulation's ray tracer provides three representation for rays.
+The simulation's ray tracer provides three representation for rays: Marginal, Principal, and Many.

-"Marginal" rays, also called rim rays, are the rays that start at the object and touch the edges of the lens.
+_Marginal_ rays, also called rim rays, are the rays that start at the object and touch the edges of the lens.
 The marginal rays emphasize the limiting aperture associated with an optical element.

-"Principal" rays help identify the position of the image.
+_Principal_ rays help identify the position of the image.
 The principal rays are not physical rays and at times fail to go through the optic.
 Nevertheless, the method remains useful to find the location of the image.
 For instance, for the lens, the principal rays are defined by three rays: